cfpb/design-system/.github/ISSUE_TEMPLATE/content_issues.md

 Add a sizing label to the right-hand sidebar.

 **Add any additional background info as needed**
-Make sure NOT to include internal links.
+Do NOT to include internal links.

 ***Thanks.
 Don't forget to add labels indicating issue type and size before submitting!***
-***Once you've submitted your issue, please add it to the content backlog project board: https://github.com/cfpb/design-system/projects/1***

-@sonnakim for awareness